Mike Tomlin: Collegiate assistant

-National Football League

-Positions coach
+Tampa Bay Buccaneers (2001–2005)

-Tomlin was hired as the defensive backs coach for the Tampa Bay Buccaneers in 2001 under head coach Tony Dungy, where Tomlin first learned the Tampa 2 defense that he would use in later coaching jobs.
+In 2001, Tomlin was hired as the defensive backs coach for the Tampa Bay Buccaneers under head coach Tony Dungy, where Tomlin first learned the Tampa 2 defense that he would use in later coaching jobs.

 Tomlin was retained under new head coach Jon Gruden, and in 2002 and 2005, the Buccaneers led the NFL in total defense (fewest yards allowed per game).
 During Tomlin's tenure, the defense never ranked worse than sixth overall.
-When the Buccaneers won Super Bowl XXXVII in January 2003, the team recorded a Super Bowl-record five interceptions, three of which were returned for touchdowns.
+When the Buccaneers won Super Bowl XXXVII in January 2003, they recorded a Super Bowl-record five interceptions, three of which were returned for touchdowns.

-Defensive coordinator
+Minnesota Vikings (2006)

-Tomlin was selected by Vikings' head coach Brad Childress to be his defensive coordinator in 2006.
+In 2006, Tomlin was selected by Minnesota Vikings head coach Brad Childress to be his defensive coordinator.

-Two of the players on the Vikings roster were older than Tomlin, and Tomlin had been a teammate of Vikings' safety Darren Sharper while at William and Mary.
-The 2006 Vikings finished with the NFL's eighth-best overall defense, but had the unusual distinction of finishing as the top-ranked defense against the run and the worst-ranked defense against the pass.
+Two of the players on the Vikings roster were older than Tomlin, and Tomlin had been a teammate of Vikings safety Darren Sharper while at William and Mary.
+The Vikings finished the season with the NFL's eighth-best overall defense, but had the unusual distinction of finishing as the top-ranked defense against the run and the worst-ranked defense against the pass.